Glen Oaks Oval Park project finished early

-City Councilmember Barry Grodenchik (D-Oakland Gardens) clutched his chest as if suffering a heart attack after hearing that a Parks Department project was finished five months ahead of schedule.
+City Councilmember Barry Grodenchik (D-Oakland Gardens) clutched his chest in shock as if suffering a heart attack after hearing that a Parks Department project was finished five months ahead of schedule.

 “Coming out of this pandemic, we didn’t have a choice but to rediscover our neighborhoods, and our parks were a big part of that,” said Queens Borough President Donovan Richards.
 “If you walked into any park, and continuously walk in parks, you see that our parks are much more heavily engaged by our children ...
 The pandemic proved to us how important it is to invest in our parks.”